jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 |1&nbsp;A/C&nbsp;Unit|155.9|9.7|**16.1**|4,676|$607.90|**$0.130**|
 |2&nbsp;A/C&nbsp;Units|150.2|14.1|**10.7**|4,504|$621.59|**$0.138**|

-It is a bit counterintuitive that a much smoother consumption profile (16.1 hours vs. 10.7 hours) produces only a 6% decrease in the per-kWh cost of electricity.
+It's bit counterintuitive that a much smoother consumption profile (16.1 hours vs. 10.7 hours) produces only a 6% decrease in the per-kWh cost of electricity.
 But this is a function of the low 54x ratio in the Nevada non-TOU plan between the demand charge and energy consumption charge.
 The graph below plots the blended cost per kWh as a function of hours per day active, for three state plans listed above (Nevada, Florida, Virginia):

 ![Blended kWh cost](/assets/images/post7_blended_kWh.png)